imzbf/md-editor-v3/public/api-en-US.md

   Basic solution for dangerous code has been built-in since version 3.x. eg: `<script>alert(123)</script>`.
 Prior to version 4.11.3, it was recommended to utilize this attribute for cleaning more complex content to prevent XSS attacks.

   A more comprehensive solution has been implemented since version 4.11.3.
-[Refer to](https://imzbf.github.io/md-editor-v3/en-US/demo#%F0%9F%94%8F%20Modify%20XSS%20configuration)
+Refer to [Modify XSS configuration](https://imzbf.github.io/md-editor-v3/en-US/demo#%F0%9F%94%8F%20Modify%20XSS%20configuration)

   !!!